What is the Federal Solar Tax Credit?

 These savings don’t include the added benefits of state incentives, like SMART.
 However, SMART incentives are also facing a decline.

-Current Federal Tax Credit Breakdown:
+Original Federal Tax Credit Breakdown:

 Societal Impacts of Clean Energy Policy